Analysis | Why Trump can’t win

 Elizabeth Harrington, the Republican Party’s national spokeswoman, tried to similarly suggest that something weird was happening with the numbers in a lengthy Twitter thread this week.
 CNN’s Daniel Dale has an adept evisceration of it.
 Or, if you wish, journalist James Surowiecki has a broader debunking of the entire effort to use similar analysis to call the results into question.

 Fundamentally, this ploy is meant to do little more than create a sense that something was iffy with the election results.
-The attempt to point to statistical analysis is meant to imply complexity and seriousness to neophytes which a close examination of the claims belies.
-In that way, then, it's quite similar to the campaign's more robust effort to whip up evidence that fraud actually occurred.
+The attempt to point to statistical analysis is meant to imply complexity and seriousness to neophytes that a close examination of the claims belies.
+In that way, then, it’s quite similar to the campaign’s more robust effort to whip up evidence that fraud occurred.

-Multiple times this week, White House press secretary Kayleigh McEnany has appeared on Fox News bearing stacks of documents which she claims are affidavits alleging wrongdoing at vote-counting sites.
-On Tuesday night, the affidavits related to Wayne County, Mich., where Trump actually did better than he had in 2016.
+Multiple times this week, White House press secretary Kayleigh McEnany has appeared on Fox News bearing stacks of documents that she claims are affidavits alleging wrongdoing at vote-counting sites.
+On Tuesday night, the affidavits related to Wayne County, Mich., where Trump did better than he had in 2016.
 A review of the affidavits makes clear that there’s no actual evidence of fraud or wrongdoing, but that’s not the point.
-The point is to make it seem like there was simply by virtue of having so many affidavits.
-But a stack of sworn statements which the city of Detroit properly describes as being “grounded in an extraordinary failure to understand how elections function” are just stacks of paper, not evidence.
+The point is to make it seem as if there was simply by virtue of having so many affidavits.
+But a stack of sworn statements that the city of Detroit properly describes as being “grounded in an extraordinary failure to understand how elections function” are just stacks of paper, not evidence.

 Even if one were to assume that McEnany’s presentation of what the affidavits showed didn’t exclude important caveats, and even if the affidavits themselves unquestionably showed actual proof that something illegal had happened, the number of cases cited by McEnany would have been in the dozens, not thousands of votes.
 If all of that were true, the result would have been to call into question a microscopic fraction of Biden’s 150,000-vote-plus margin of victory in the state.
 But again, the affidavits show no such thing anyway.

-It's all obvious and ridiculous chicanery.
+It’s all obvious and ridiculous chicanery.
 The goal is not to prove that fraud occurred, because the campaign has been unable to offer any such proof at even a small scale.
-The goal is to leverage the credulity of Trump's base to maintain leverage over Republican elected officials on the off-chance that the campaign can break the system, resulting somehow in a second term.
-The goal is also to continue to making fundraising appeals ostensibly aimed at uncovering fraud but actually primarily going toward a Trump political action committee.
+The goal is to leverage the credulity of Trump’s base to maintain leverage over Republican elected officials on the off-chance that the campaign can break the system, resulting somehow in a second term.
+The goal is also to continue to making fundraising appeals ostensibly aimed at uncovering fraud but primarily going toward a Trump political action committee.

-Trump and his team will apparently continue to do everything in their power over the short term to whip up smoke in an effort to imply that there's some fire.
-They may actually finally get lucky and find some example of fraud in some state.
-(They're certainly working overtime to do so.)
+Trump and his team will apparently continue to do everything in their power over the short term to whip up smoke in an effort to imply that there’s fire.
+They may finally get lucky and find some example of fraud in some state.
+(They’re certainly working overtime to do so.)
 But even that is unlikely to result in election results being overturned in one state, much less several.

 Put simply, Trump lost.
 He has no path to victory that involves counting votes.
 The only viable path lies outside the democratic process, relying on sympathetic courts or officials to simply disregard the will of the electorate.
 The only way Trump is still president on Jan.
 21, 2021, is if the presidential election process itself is willfully dismantled.